Wigu701/MSP432-MusicBox/README.txt

 Todo:

 Music Saving:
-Reorganize all formats into single header file Reorganize all songs into separate header file
 Look into saving music data in persistent storage Application to load into memory from file in menu, remove as well?

 Music Playing:
 Clean up current implementation (Notes, tempo, interrupt trigger)